NATO and Russia: Maneuvers and countermaneuvers in the Baltic Sea | DW | 14.06.2019

 The extent of the exercise is comparable to that of previous years, but the participation of the 2nd Fleet is unusual.
 The fleet operates in the North Atlantic and became known during the Cold War for several maneuvers, including the blockade during the Cuban missile crisis.
 In 2011, the 2nd Fleet was disbanded because at the time, the Obama administration considered the danger from Russia to be low.

 The fleet was revived in 2018 "in response to Russia's growing naval activity in the Atlantic," NATO states.
 BALTOPS is the first deployment of the new US fleet in Europe.
-"The 2nd Fleet was re-established in response to a changing security environment globally," said Lewis.
+"The 2nd Fleet was reestablished in response to a changing security environment globally," Lewis said.
 "It was not specifically aimed at a country."
 He added that there were "competitors on the world stage," including Russia and China.

 Read more: NATO at 70: Bringing its values to the table?